About the Journal

 Journal History

-Canadian Children changes its title to Journal of Childhood Studies as it responds to the evolving landscape of childhood studies, and renews its mandate to expand its international influence while attracting innovative, critical, and relevant submissions that more accurately reflect the diversity of the field.
+In January 2016, Canadian Children changed its title to Journal of Childhood Studies to better respond to the evolving landscape of childhood studies, and renewed its mandate to expand its international influence while attracting innovative, critical, and relevant submissions that more accurately reflect the diversity of the field.
+The Journal maintains its association with the Canadian Association for Young Children and the Journal’s Publications Chair role is held by a member of the Association.